 The rebuild process can be monitored from the "Intel® Rapid Storage Technology" utility in Windows, which is effectively the software front-end for the Intel® SATA controller.
 The rebuild status can be viewed in the "Manage" tab, located on the top of the IRST Window.
-Please see the image at the top of Page 85 to see an example of where to find the rebuilding % in the IRST.
+Please see the image at the top of Page 88 to see an example of where to find the rebuilding % in the IRST.

-IRST (Intel® Rapid Storage Technology)
+IRST (Intel[®] Rapid Storage Technology)

-The IRST is the software front-end for the Intel® SATA controller.
-It is recommended to install the IRST drivers after the Intel® Chipset Drivers and Intel® Management Engine Drivers - the main motherboard drivers.
+The IRST is the software front-end for the Intel[®] SATA controller.
+It is recommended to install the IRST drivers after installing the Intel[®] Chipset Drivers - the main motherboard drivers.
 This guide walks you through not only the building, but also the repairing of an array from within Windows, since it may be more convenient to build new arrays within the OS rather than from within the UEFI.
-All RAID options available in the UEFI are also available in IRST; the IRST may be more convenient for some people due to a more detailed UI than the UEFI.
+All forms of RAID that can be built in the UEFI are available in IRST; the IRST may be more convenient for some people due to a more detailed UI than the UEFI.

 This guide will illustrate how to create a RAID1 array using the IRST.
-Using the screen above, we know that three (3) SSDs are currently attached to the controller and the other three (3) Intel® SATA ports are empty (this can vary from board to board, based on how many Intel® SATA ports are present and enabled).
+Using the screen above, we know that three (3) SSDs are currently attached to the controller and the other three (3) INTEL® SATA ports are empty (this can vary board to board based on how many Intel® SATA ports are present).
 If you plan to create another type of array, please ensure that you have the correct number of drives attached and shown on the status screen in IRST for your intended array before you start.